GONORRHEA

 A person can spread gonorrhea to others from the time they become infected (by having unprotected sex with an infected partner) until they are treated.

 A person can spread gonorrhea to others even if they do not have symptoms.
 If you are taking medicine, do not have sex for 7 days after your treatment is over.
 You should avoid having further sexual contact until both you and your partner have been treated properly.
-You can treat gonorrhoea using prescription antibiotics, usually given in both in tablet and injection form.
-After treatment you should see your symptoms start to improve.
-Symptoms should start improving 24-48 hours.
-Symptoms normally clear within a week of treatment, if you are still experiencing symptoms than you should consult the clinic where you received treatment for further advice.
-It is also good to follow up treatment with a ‘test of cure’ to check that you are now clear of any STIs, this can be organised through our website or via the clinic.
-This follow up test is normally done 4 weeks after the treatment to see if the infection has cleared.
+You can treat gonorrhea using prescription antibiotics, usually given in both tablet and injection form.
+After treatment, you should see your symptoms start to improve.
+Symptoms should start improving in 24-48 hours.
+Symptoms normally clear within a week of treatment, if you are still experiencing symptoms then you should consult the clinic where you received treatment for further advice.
+It is also good to follow up treatment with a ‘test of cure’ to check that you are now clear of any STIs, this can be organized through our website or via the clinic.
+This follow-up test is normally done 4 weeks after the treatment to see if the infection has cleared.

 What about partners?